cryptoTaxes/cryptoTaxes/README.md

 * `-parity-priorities=file` file (in `data/config` folder) defining priorities for choosing proxies in order to calculate prices in your base coin.

+* `-funding-fees=yes` to account for deposits and withdrawal fees on exchangers.

 After running the program, output reports will be produced in folder `data/usr/yourUser/output`.

 ## Configuration